-The Group's objectives when managing capital are to safeguard the Group's ability to continue as a going concern in order to provide benefits to stakeholders, returns to owners and to maintain an optimal capital structure.
+The Group's objectives when managing capital are to safeguard the Group's ability to continue as a going concern in order to provide benefits to stakeholders, returns to shareholders and to maintain an optimal capital structure.
 In order to do this, the Group will consider the amount of debt and assets held and their liquidity.

-When monitoring capital risk, the Group considers its gearing and the ratio of net debt to RCV.
+When monitoring capital risk, the Group considers its gearing and the ratio of net debt to regulatory capital value (RCV).

-Centrally managed funds are invested entirely with counterparties whose credit rating is 'A-' or better.
+Centrally managed funds are invested entirely with counterparties whose credit rating is 'A-' or better